WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint4Materials/Sprint 4 Report.md

 Here's what we'd like to improve:
    * Increasing feature implementation speed
+   * Considering the literature-heavy nature of our project, improve generation and tracking of research and development artifacts.
    * Considering the literature-heavy nature of our project, improve pace of producing testing results

 Here are changes we plan to implement in the next sprint:
    * Ramping up implementation speed by enforcing stricter self-defined deadlines for Sprint issues
+   * Ramping up implementation speed by directing additional resources to our most vital goal in the form of refactoring StochPy for use with Numba.
    * Keeping better track of "literature search"-esque activities for Sprint documentation purposes